 If this lease or a portion thereof is committed to an approved cooperative or unit plan which includes a well capable of producing leased resources, or a well that meets criteria in 43 CFR 3137.82 and the plan contains a provision for allocation of production, royalties shall be paid on the production allocated to this lease.
-However, annual rentals shall continue to be due at the rate specified in (a), (b), or (c) for those lands not within a participating area.
+However, annual rentals shall continue to be due at the rate specified for those lands not within a participating area.